 Chamonix ski holidays boast views of Mont Blanc and some legendary off-piste terrain.
 Go skiing in Chamonix to explore 150km of slopes.

-One of the great ancient Alpine capitals Chamonix boasts some of the best skiing and scenery in the Alps, with a large variety of runs and wonderful views of Mont Blanc.
-It's is a popular destination for international skiers and is consistently rated as one of the top ten in the world thanks to its reputation as a truly bustling and exciting town.
+One of the great ancient Alpine capitals Chamonix ski resort boasts some of the best skiing and scenery in the Alps, with a large variety of runs and wonderful views of Mont Blanc.
+It is a popular destination for international skiers and is consistently rated as one of the top ten in the world thanks to its reputation as a truly bustling and exciting town.

+Chamonix has a brilliant skiing area that is well suited to the intermediate and advanced skier.
 It should be noted that Chamonix is not a ski-in ski-out destination offering slopeside accommodation.
-The resort is comprised of six separate ski areas, which means that a bus service is required to travel between them.
+The ski resort is comprised of six separate ski areas, which means that a bus service is required to travel between them.
 However, this is a small price to pay for the huge range of skiing which is then provided to explore, making the resort such a coveted destination for discerning skiers.

 Resort Altitude: 1,035m

 Red Runs: 55km

 Travel date 17/01/2019

 Booked by: Sophia Phillips

 "Resort was well kept, all transport ran well.
 Slopes were well maintained.
 All in all it was a great long weekend which maximised our skiing and great evenings.
 Would travel again with Ski Solutions and recommend to friends."